gbgabiola/100DaysOfCode/r4-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 08: June 08, Monday
+**Today's Progress**: Continued with the HTML part and exercises, completed also the industry standard, delta+ model and analytical maturity stages in analytics.

 ## Day 07: June 07, Sunday
 **Today's Progress**: Completed the networking module, continuing the web foundation level, and starting the HTML module of the jsbootcamp course.